 - Abstracts accompanied by videos are considered for Plenary or Scientific sessions.

 - Must include audio narration of the procedure (presenters cannot narrate from the podium).

 - Video and audio cannot contain any information identifying institutions or authors.
 If your abstract is accepted, you will be asked to bring an authored version of your video to the conference for presentation, which can include institution and author information.

 - Video presentations will be dispersed throughout the meeting in the category deemed most appropriate.

 - Video file maximum is 250MB.
 If a video is accepted, authors may petition APSA to provide a file with higher quality video.

 - Acceptable video file formats are .mov and .mp4.

 - An aspect ratio of 16:9 or 4:3 is required for all video submissions.

-Authors of accepted abstracts in the Plenary, Scientific and Quick Shot sessions are encouraged to submit a manuscript for publication in the APSA edition of the Journal of Pediatric Surgery via the regular APSA channels.
-Video abstracts and posters are not eligible for manuscript submission.
-Additional information will be provided in February 2019.
+Authors of accepted abstracts in the Plenary and Scientific sessions are encouraged to submit a manuscript for publication in the APSA edition of the Journal of Pediatric Surgery via the regular APSA channels.
+Video and poster abstracts, except those identified as candidates for the Quality Award, are not eligible for manuscript submission.
+Additional information will be provided in February 2021.